Executive Officer’s Message

-Message from the Officer in Charge of Managment Planning and Human Resources Strategy
+Executive Officer in Charge of Human Resources and General Affairs

 Aiming to create “new customer satisfaction,” the Group is now engaged in securing and training a diverse range of human resources with D&I as the pillar of our strategy.
 The universal value of respect for human rights is the foundation of D&I that aims to ensure diversity.
 As well, initiatives for health and productivity management maximize organizational performance by fully harnessing the potential of diverse employees.